One thing that every Amtrak passenger should know is the process for boarding an Amtrak Train.

 Self-serve trainside checked baggage service is available to and from the following stations only: Charleston, WV; Cincinnati, OH; Columbus, WI; Crawfordsville, IN; Dyer, IN; Hammond, LA; Lafayette, IN; Meridian, MS; Mount Pleasant, IA; Rensselaer, IN; Texarkana, AR; Tuscaloosa, AL; Winona, MN.

-I have an advanced Amtrak check-bag travel tip for you.
+I have an advanced Amtrak check-bag travel tip: You can check bags mid-route.

-You can check bags mid-route.
 For example, if you travel from Sturtevant, WI, to DC, you must carry your bags onto the Hiawatha, but when you get to Chicago, you can check your bags there and grab them in DC.

 If there is only one platform at the station, things are more straightforward: wait behind the yellow line for the train to come.
 If there are two, check for signs.